Note: My Web pages are best viewed with style sheets enabled.

 - While most hotels have their own restaurants, many motels do not.
 It is very much appreciated when a motel without a restaurant provides a continental breakfast.
 It's even better when they expand the definition of "continental breakfast" — which generally includes only juice, coffee, and a sweet roll — to include cereals, bagels, and even waffles.

 Generally, a hotel accommodation consists of only two rooms: the bedroom and the bathroom.
-Here are some deficiencies in both.
+Here are some comments about both.

 Bedroom

 - Two nightstands should be mandatory, along with an unused electrical outlet at each.
 I have sleep apnea; I stop breathing when I am asleep.
 For that reason, I have a machine — a continuous, positive air-pressure (CPAP) device — that forces me to breath.
-I need a night stand on which to place my CPAP and an outlet into which I plug it.
+I need a night stand on which to place my CPAP and an electrical outlet into which I plug it.

 Note: An electrical outlet hidden behind a bed — a bed that takes the effort of two persons to move in order to access the outlet — does not meet my requirements.
 Neither does a single, two-receptacle outlet when a lamp on each of two nightstands and a clock radio are all plugged into that outlet by using an "octopus".
 There should be a separate, two-receptacle outlet for each nightstand, visible without moving any furniture and reachable from the nightstand without an extension cord.
+Some hotels now feature nightstand with lamps, and each lamp has at least one unused outlet in its base.
+This is excellent!

 - There should be a guide that shows which cable TV channels correspond to which broadcast and satellite channels.
 This should be on a card affixed to the TV set so that (a) it doesn't wander off with a departing guest and (b) I don't have to tune to some other channel and wait several minutes while the entire list slowly scrolls.

-- A room with adequate heating does not need a comforter on a bed that already has a blanket.
+- A room with adequate heating does not need a comforter or duvet on a bed that already has a blanket.
 It does need a bench or other place where I can put the bedspread (or comforter if you insist) when I turn down the bed.

-- In the show Seinfeld, George was most definitely correct.
+- In the TV show Seinfeld, George was most definitely correct.
 The blanket and top sheet should not be tucked in along the side of the bed.
 They should be tucked in only at the foot.

 - Drapes should close completely.
 The rising sun should not shine through any gap.